dustinwhisman/dustinwhisman.com/src/pages/writing/eleventy-starter-template/javascript.md

 ---
-title: "Eleventy Starter: JavaScript | Writing | Dustin Whisman"
+title: 'Eleventy Starter: JavaScript | Writing | Dustin Whisman'
 description: This article goes into detail about setting up a modern JS bundling process for an Eleventy project, including some details about linting and testing.
-articleTitle: "Building an Eleventy Starter Template: JavaScript"
+articleTitle: 'Building an Eleventy Starter Template: JavaScript'
 layout: layout.njk
 date: 2022-07-27
 tags: